Western Colorado University: Faculty

 Of Western's 171 faculty members, 75% are full-time.
 The majority of faculty at Western also carry a terminal degree.

-In 2000, Biology professor Jessica Young helped discover the Gunnison Sage-Grouse.
-This was the first new avian species to be described in the United States since the 19th century.
-Young is currently the Global Coordinator for the School of Environment & Sustainability at Western.

 Campus

 University Center

 The University Center is a primary center for student life at Western.
 It is home to the Rare Air Cafe and Mad Jack's Cafe dining facilities.
 It also houses several ballrooms and conference rooms, a movie theater, Wilderness Pursuits, LEAD & Orientation offices, the Multicultural Center, and the Residence Life offices.

 Residence halls

 Western has 10 on-campus residence halls.
 Five have traditional, two-person rooms, three are suite-style and two are apartments.
 All students are required to live on campus for their first two years.

 ICELab

 The Innovation + Creativity + Entrepreneurship (ICE) Lab is one of the newest additions to Western's campus and partners with the Colorado Small Business Development Center.
 Although it occupies an older building on campus, the interior has been completely remodeled as collaborative and modular workspace to help promote economic development on the Western Slope of Colorado.
 The downstairs of the ICELab is now the Coffee Lab, a coffee shop that helps fund the Rocky Mountain Biological Laboratory.